PierfrancescoSoffritti/android-youtube-player/README.md

 ### YouTubePlayerMenu
 Internally the menu is represented by a `YouTubePlayerMenu`.
 You can see its contract [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/YouTubePlayerMenu.java).

-You can get a reference of the `YouTubePlayerMenu` from the `PlayerUIController`, using the method `PlayerUIController.getMenu()`.
+You can get a reference of the `YouTubePlayerMenu` from the `PlayerUiController`, using the method `PlayerUiController.getMenu()`.

-You can add your own implementation of `YouTubePlayerMenu` using `PlayerUIController.setMenu(YouTubePlayerMenu youTubePlayerMenu)`.
+You can add your own implementation of `YouTubePlayerMenu` using `PlayerUiController.setMenu(YouTubePlayerMenu youTubePlayerMenu)`.

 ### DefaultYouTubePlayerMenu
 The default implementation of `YouTubePlayerMenu` (provided by the library) shows a popup window when its `show()` method is called.
 The popup window contains a list of `MenuItem`s.
 You can see the implementation of the default menu [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/defaultMenu/DefaultYouTubePlayerMenu.java).